Measurement-induced transitions for interacting fermions: Numerical analysis

 For $V=1$ (magenta curves), the overall picture of the evolution from $\gamma=0.7$ to $\gamma=0.3$ is similar but the effect of interaction is somewhat stronger.
 This particularly manifests itself in a larger difference between $\tilde{\mathcal{C}}^{(2)}$ and \(\mathcal{S}\).
 Here, the faster-than-logarithmic increase of \(\mathcal{S}\) starts to show up already for $\gamma=0.4$ and is particularly well pronounced at $\gamma=0.3$.
 We note that, for $\gamma=0.3$ and the largest system size, $L=72$, the obtained value of \(\mathcal{S}\) is slightly above the estimated threshold for accurate results at our largest bond dimension, $\chi_{\rm max}=512$, see a discussion above.
 We thus expect that the actual values of $\tilde{\mathcal{C}}^{(2)}$ and \(\mathcal{S}\) in this point ($V=1$, $\gamma=0.3$, $L=72$) are somewhat larger than obtained numerically.

 We also observe that the dashed lines for $V=0.5$ and $V=1$ overlap for $\gamma=0.3,\,0.4,$ and 0.5, signalizing that the second particle-number cumulant is essentially unaffected by the interaction in this range of parameters.
 This is again consistent with the analytical predictions (see Sec.~\ref{sec:Gaussian_approx}).
+The weak residual dependence on the interaction strength can be attributed to subleading, interaction-induced corrections to the gradient term in the NLSM action, which were neglected in our analysis, see a discussion preceding Eq.~\eqref{Lint-U}.

 In Fig.~\ref{fig:tdvp-summary}, the same TDVP data are presented in a complementary way.
 Here, the top panels show the results for the entropy \(\mathcal{S}\), with a linear scale of the $L$ axis, for different values of $\gamma$.
 The plots support our above conclusion that the entanglement transition between area-law and volume-law phases predicted by the analytic theory likely happens for $\gamma$ between 0.4 and 0.5, both for $V=0.5$ and $V=1$.
 The bottom panels show the (rescaled) cumulant $\tilde{\mathcal{C}}^{(2)}$ in a similar way but with a logarithmic scale of the $L$ axis.
 For larger $\gamma$, the behavior is clearly of the area-law type, as we have already seen in Fig.~\ref{fig:tdvp-entropy-cumulant}.
 With reducing $\gamma$, the scaling of $\tilde{\mathcal{C}}^{(2)}$ becomes logarithmic.
 To better estimate the position of the transition, we plot straight lines $(2/3) \ln L + {\rm const}$ corresponding to the analytical prediction \eqref{eq:BKTScaling} for the critical slope of $\mathcal{C}^{(2)}$.
 Comparing the numerical data with this analytical prediction, we estimate that the charge-fluctuation transition between the phases with area-law and logarithmic scaling is located in the interval $0.3 <\gamma < 0.4$.